SA Ambulance Service: SPRINT Bicycles (BRU)

-Special operations and specialty
+Special Operations Team (SOT)

 The Special Operations Team use Toyota Landcruiser 4WD vehicles and a purpose-built Mercedes Sprinter rescue support vehicle when performing the SOT responder role.

-SA Ambulance has a Mercedes Benz Sprinter bariatric transport ambulance.
+An Isuzu 16-tonne Tactical Support Vehicle is used as a command vehicle for major incidents and planned events, this is operated out of the Rescue, Retrieval and Aviation Services base at Adelaide Airport and staffed by Special Operations Paramedics.

 Management & Operational Command Vehicles

-SAAS use a mix of Holden Trailblazer and Colorado vehicles for Team Leaders and Managers.
-An Isuzu 16-tonne Tactical Support Vehicle is used as a command vehicle for major incidents and planned events and an Iveco bus (AmBus) is used as a mass casualty Ambulance.
+In metropolitan Adelaide, Clinical Team Leaders are currently using a mix of Holden Trailblazer and Toyota Kluger GX and GXLs.
+The Holden Trailblazers are in the process of being replaced with the Toyota Kluger GXL.

+Operation Managers have a mix of vehicles, most common are the Toyota RAV4 and Kia Sorento.

+Outside of Adelaide, Regional Team Leaders are also in the process of having their vehicles replaced, most commonly with the Isuzu MU-X or Ford Everest while Country Operation Managers are using a mix of vehicles including the Toyota Land Cruiser GXL, Toyota Prado, Ford Everest, Ford Ranger and Isuzu MU-X.

 SA Ambulance services also has Fuso Canter trucks for logistics.

 Airwing

 SAAS are the controlling authority for the five Babcock Rescue Helicopters (1 EC 130 and 4 Bell 412), for the use of roadside trauma response, medical retrievals, training exercises and SAPOL, CFS and SES operations.
 The Royal Flying Doctor Service operates a number of Pilatus PC12 aircraft performing inter-hospital transfers from regional area and first response ambulance service in remote areas.